Washington Redskins Logo

 Washington Redskins Logo 1983-Present

-In 1983, the sticker manufacturer began to use more flexible material, so the feathers were returned to their hanging look.
-The current version is a simplified repetition of the 1972 logo with minimal amendments.
-Among them: dark gray shadows instead of black on the nose, in the corner of the mouth and on the cheekbones, thickened lines on the face, even shadows under the chin and neck.
-It also changed skin color for a couple of tones.
-This version is under development approved by the former head of the National Congress of American Indians, Walter “Blackie” Wetzel.
+In 1983, the sticker manufacturer began using more flexible material, so the feathers returned to their hanging look.
+The current version is a simplified, repetitive take on the 1972 logo, with minimal amendments.
+Among them are dark gray shadows instead of black on the nose, in the corner of the mouth and cheekbones, thickened lines on the face, and even shadows under the chin and neck.
+It also changed skin color by a couple of tones.
+This version is under development and was approved by the former head of the National Congress of American Indians, Walter “Blackie” Wetzel.

 2020 – 2021